 Claudia Grajek

 Claudia is a freelance consultant for social media and previously worked as a success manager at blink.it.
-She regularly speaks with people who want to digitize and disseminate their knowledge and content.
-In one of her webinars, she exchanged ideas with trainers and coaches about helpful third-party tools – the results form the basis for this article.
+She regularly speaks with people who are digitizing and disseminating their knowledge and content.
+In one of her webinars, she exchanged helpful third-party tool suggestions with trainers and coaches – the results form the basis for this article.

 These 19 tools help you create digital learning content

-Based on Claudia's recommendations, we have created an infographic with 19 tools that can be categorized into 5 categories:
+Based on Claudia's recommendations, we have created an infographic with 19 tools that can be categorized into five categories:

 PDF